National funding formula: an overview

 What is the NFF and who is it for?

 The NFF is the series of building blocks that the DfE uses to work out state-funded mainstream schools' core funding allocations.
-If you're in a maintained special school, learn how your school is funded in section 3 of our other article.
+If you're in a maintained special school, learn how your school is funded in section 2 of our school funding article.

 Each summer, the DfE publishes a ‘notional budget’ at school level, but the end amount your school receives might be different (as we explain below).